SummerpanKing/Match_Loc/README.md

 # Revisiting Cross-View Localization from Image Matching
 [![Paper](http://img.shields.io/badge/paper-arXiv.2508.10716-B31B1B.svg)](https://arxiv.org/abs/2508.10716)

-This paper is under revision for submission, and we welcome any questions or suggestions through the issues.
+This paper is currently being revised internally in preparation for submission.
+We welcome any questions or suggestions via the Issues section.

 ## ✅ To-Do